robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

     ```

 1. Open the src\app\todo\todo.component.ts file

+    ```bash
+    todo.component.ts
+    ```

-1. Add the save function
+1. Add a function called save that returns a void.
+For now inside of the save function we are going to console log the addForm field values.

     ```TypeScript
     save() : void {